monsrud/songbook/README.md

 Only 1 page songs will be added to the songbook.
 If a song doc contains more than a single page, it will converted to pdf but will not be added to the songbook.
 (The one page limit is just what works for me on my iPad so I don't need to scroll.)
 Chordpro, libreoffice-writer, pdftk and pdfinfo are used to process the files into PDFs.
-All the PDFs are combined and an index/bookmarks are applied.
+All the PDFs are combined and a bookmark index is applied.

 1) Place .doc, .docx, .pdf, .pro (chordpro) and .txt files into the "source" directory.
 2) Run: docker-compose up